-Assessment of the FEP document against the Appendix attached to a resource consent or in an EMS (for Irrigation Schemes, Principal Water Suppliers or HWRRP Collectives) containing criteria for the content of an FEP shall occur as part of the FEP audit.
+Assessment of the FEP document against the Appendix attached to a resource consent or in an EMS containing criteria for the content of an FEP shall occur as part of the FEP audit.
 Consent Planners will not usually check the content of an FEP, except to ensure that it meets the requirements of a plan, to establish with confidence that on-farm environmental risks are suitably identified and appropriately managed.
 The key reasons for this are that:

 - FEPs are living documents and may therefore be revised following:

-- The granting of the consent; or
+- The granting of the resource consent; or

-- Review of the consent; or
+- Review of the resource consent; or

 - Changes in the EMS they are linked to; or

-- Changes in on-farm practices or systems.

-- It is not anticipated that properties will usually be visited, and farming systems considered by Consent Planners at the time the resource consent application is lodged and assessed; and - Assessment of the suitability of FEPs and performance of farming activities to achieve environmental outcomes should be interdependent.
+- Changes in on-farm practices or systems. - Assessment of the suitability of FEPs and performance of farming activities to achieve environmental outcomes should be interdependent.